 Understanding the Responsibilities and Work Environment

 Customer service representatives are the main link between companies and their customers.
 They handle a wide range of tasks that require both technical knowledge and people skills.
-Their daily responsibilities go beyond just talking on the phone and include various interactions that directly affect customer satisfaction and business success.

 Core Responsibilities That Define Your Role